MaryNkoana01/MaryNkoana01/README.md

-- 👋 Hi, I’m @MaryNkoana
+- 👋 Hi, I’m Mary Nkoana
 - 👀 I’m interested in SAP Applications/Frond-End Development/DevOps
 - 🌱 I’m currently Software Development Student
-- 📫 You can reach me at nkoanamalebe@mail.com
+- 📫 You can reach me at nkoanamalebe@gmail.com

 <!---
 MaryNkoana01/MaryNkoana01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.